junh1024/Reaper-Surround/README.md

 ![15.1](https://i.imgur.com/0H320GZ.png)

 * 15.1 is HQ channel-based system for 3D surround, based on combining the best of NHK's 22.2, and 7.1 surround.
-* Best used as an intermediary, since delivery of 15.1 is tricky.
+* It is 7.1.6.2 in Dolby notation.
-* Order as follows for 15.1: L R C LFE BL BR SL SR, HL HR, BtL BtR, HBL HBR HSL HSR (applies to 5.1/7.1 too)
+* Order as follows for 15.1: L R C LFE BL BR SL SR, HL HR, BtL BtR, HBL HBR HSL HSR (extends SMPTE 5.1)
-* Use Reaper's channel parenting to place stereo tracks statically.
+* It's intended to be a HQ intermediary for mixing in 3D surround, and "15.1 to 3D Downmix (M).txt" is included to downmix to formats such as Auro3D & AMBEO 5.1.4, Atmos Base 7.1.2, DTS-X Base & MPEG-H 7.1.4, and Atmos 9.1.6
+* Mixing in one of the above formats and converting to another could result in an inferior conversion, hence a format such as my 15.1 is ideal due to a reasonable channel layout.
+* 15.1 Conversion to 3oA is supported for flexible & powerful workflows.
+FUMA Ambisonics decoders for 3D speaker playback here are included, but are very basic.
 * Use mono panners for dynamic panning of sounds (Mono panners are preferred as there is improved directivity with speaker playback)
-* 15.1 Conversion to 3oA is supported for flexible & powerful workflows.
-However, ambisonics decoders for 3D speaker playback here are phantom, not full (i.e, don't include C).
-You will need to convert Fuma to Ambix, then find an Ambix decoder.
+* Use Reaper's [channel parenting](http://d2zjg0qo565n2.cloudfront.net/sites/default/files/focusrite/Screen%20Shot%202015-06-10%20at%2014.42.00.png) to place stereo tracks statically.

 Quick start/Example workflow tools
 ---